kisakova/documentation/completeReference/System/Configuration/General/emailConfiguration.rst

     If you need some ORed conditions, just create a new Rule for each of them.

   "
-  "Response Template","Choose an :ref:`Email template <user-guide-email-template>` for autoresponse.
+  "Response Template","Choose an `Email template <../../Emails/templates.html>`_ for autoresponse.
 All the templates with *Entity Name* value *Email* will be available in the selector.
 Choose the *Custom* if you want to create a new template."
   "Type","Choose if you want to use html or plain text for the email."